 Currently, active social capital only serves the purpose of staking, and we treat it as automatically staked for all content creators.
 However, an excessively large number of content creators would produce a potentially significant computation overhead in effective social capital calculation (see \autoref{sec:implementation:experiments}).

-Thus, a threshold shall be added to limit participation of creator nodes to only those whose number of endorsements received (i.e., their active social capital) exceeds 10,000 times the value of a full endorsement.\footnote{A full endorsement denotes an endorsement awarding all passive social capital to one content creator, instead of distributing it to multiple creators.} Based on data estimates on the platform YouTube, there are circa 3 million~\cite{Broz2025YouTubeChannelsStatistics,Thumblytics2024YoutubersOver1M} accounts with more than 10,000 subscribers.
-With this \texttt{consensus participation threshold}, we achieve a limit close to the current number of validators in Ethereum of around 1 million~\cite{BeaconchainValidators2025} (see also \autoref{sec:implementation:experiments}).
+Thus, a threshold shall be added to limit participation of creator nodes to only those whose number of endorsements received exceeds 10,000 times the value of a full endorsement.\footnote{A full endorsement denotes an endorsement awarding all passive social capital to one content creator, instead of distributing it to multiple creators.} Based on data estimates on the platform YouTube, there are circa 3 million~\cite{Broz2025YouTubeChannelsStatistics,Thumblytics2024YoutubersOver1M} accounts with more than 10,000 subscribers.
+With this \texttt{consensus participation threshold}, we achieve a limit close to the current number of validators in Ethereum of around 1 million~\cite{BeaconchainValidators2025}.

-\subsubsection{\textbf{Block Proposal Mechanism and Social Capital Redistribution.}}
+\subsubsection{\textbf{Block Proposal Mechanism and Social Capital Redistribution}}

 The protocol employs a leader-based block proposal model akin to those found in Proof-of-Stake systems.
-The leader election is determined by a node’s effective social capital, proportionally to the total social capital in the network.
-Elected leaders propose new blocks, while non-elected nodes issue attestations: both are rewarded.
+The leader election is determined by a node’s effective social capital, proportionally to the total effective social capital in the network.
+Elected leaders propose new blocks, while non-elected nodes issue attestations (both are rewarded).
 We follow the inflationary model of Ethereum due to inheriting its PoS-based attestations.
 Upon reaching consensus, blocks are finalized and appended to the ledger.

 Social capital balances are updated every round.
 To mitigate strategic manipulation, redistributions of social capital are delayed by a fixed number of epochs.
 Since a content creator is endorsed, the follower's social capital remains in the creator's possession unless explicitly reassigned.
 We propose a mechanism where a newly assigned creator of social capital will fund the transfer metatransaction of social capital to their address from the original creator.